hunterjames47/hunterjames47/README.md

+# Data Professional
-##I am Hunter a Data Professional with experience in different data-oriented roles.
+I am Hunter, and have experience in different data-oriented roles.
 - I am currently pursuing my MBA at the University of Illinois Urbana-Champaign and learning Java.

 <!--